ItsNovrix/comment-scout/README.md

 # What's New?

+### Comment Level Checking

+Functionality has been adjusted to check non-top-level comments by default and optionally check top level comments.

+### Optional Notice Comment Locking

+Functionality has been implemented into Comment Scout's settings to optionally lock the notice comment.

 ### Notice Comment Unlocked

 Comment Scout's notice comments are now unlocked by default, allowing users to reply directly to them if necessary.

-### Optional Notice Comment Locking

-Functionality has been implemented into Comment Scout's settings to optionally lock the notice comment

 # What's To Come